qazerito/qazerito/README.md

 - 👀 I’m a student studying cs.
 - 🌱 I’m currently learning pentesting and programming.

-- Here are my socials:
-- Reddit @pahv
+- You can contact me on reddit at @pahv